Malcolm Allan – Chairman

 James Kemp – Board Member

-James Kemp is currently the Commercial Manager of Auckland Cricket and comes from a strong financial background, particularly in sports administration and he was previously CFO at NZ Rugby League.
+James comes from a strong financial background, particularly in sports administration and he was previously CFO at NZ Rugby League and the Commercial Manager of Auckland Cricket.
 He has a Commerce degree from the University of Auckland and a Sports and Recreation degree from AUT University, and has spent 5 years in the UK working in contract finance.

 Outside of his passion for sport, James travels extensively and enjoys getting off the beaten track through hiking and camping.